KarthickRagul/Azure_Fundamentals/README.md

 Also the storage costs are the least when it comes to the Archive access tier.
 But the access costs are the highest.

+## Azure SQL Database (Platform as a service)

+* This is a service that allows you to create a managed Microsoft SQL Server database on the cloud.
+The advantages of using this service

+* You don't have to manage the underlying infrastructure.
+This is managed by Azure.

+* You have a variety of purchasing options

+* You have automated backups.
+This reduces the burden of managing backups.

+* It gives you a service level agreement of 99.99%

+* If you need to have more control over the database engine, then consider installing the SQL Server engine on an Azure virtual machine.

+## Azure Synapse Analytics

+* This was formerly known as Azure SQL Data warehouse.

+* This service is used for enterprise data warehousing and Big Data Analytics

+* When you want to perform analysis on a large data set , consider using this service.

+* Below is a snapshot from the Microsoft documentation on where this tool fits in the picture of Big Data

+## Azure Cosmos DB

+* This is a data store that companies can opt for , when they want to get low latency access to their data and they want high availability for their data.

+* It is a multi-model database.
+This means you can choose from a variety of options when it comes to what type of data you want to store in the account.